 - Importfood.com: Importfood.com carries 10 pound bags of Royal Umbrella Thai Jasmine rice.
 All of their rice is new crop, which means it's fresh, rather than stored.
 They offer discounts for bulk purchase of rice.

-- Mahatma: Mahatma sells Thai Jasmine rice in two, five, and 10 pound bags.
+- Mahatma Jasmine Rice: Mahatma sells Thai Jasmine rice in two, five, and 10 pound bags.
 Their two pound packages are resealable with an easy-pour spout for simplified use.

 Basmati rice is a long-grained rice with a strong aroma and flavor.
 Though basmati rice was once grown only in India, it is now also cultivated in some parts of the United States -- including California and Texas.

-- Della: Della produces an aromatic white basmati rice that has a smooth texture as well as taste.
+- Lotus Foods: Lotus offers aromatic white basmati rice that has a smooth texture as well as taste.
 Their rice is organic and non-gmo certified.
-Find it at Amazon in a six pack of 28-ounce bags.
+It's available in 30-ounce or 25-pound bags.

 Brown Basmati Rice